frconor-ebook/meditations/_posts/2025-02-25-marriage-and-indissolubility.md

 been joined together" (St. Francis de Sales, *Introduction to the Devout Life*).
 So it is with matrimony.

-*Lumen gentium* of the Second Vatican Council said that a husband and wife need to see marriage in terms of a vocation, which is a gift from God.
+*Lumen gentium* of the Second Vatican Council said that husband and wife need to see marriage in terms of a vocation, which is a gift from God.

 St. Josemaría in *Christ Is Passing By* (Point 23) says that when marriage is viewed in this way, everything about family life and